Dental Implants in Melbourne

 Implant-Retained Crowns & Bridges

-Patients who are missing several teeth but still have some natural teeth remaining can benefit from an implant-retained crown or bridge.
+Patients who are missing one or several teeth but still have some natural teeth remaining can benefit from an implant-retained crown or bridge.
 A single crown takes the place of one missing tooth, while an implant-retained bridge fills in the gap left by two or more teeth.
 A crown is fixed, but a bridge can be fixed or removable.
 Both provide wonderful stability and prevent the surrounding natural teeth from drifting out of place.

-Dentures replace several missing teeth, but many patients struggle to find a proper fit that is both comfortable and reliable.
+Dentures replace an entire arch of missing teeth, but many patients struggle to find a proper fit that is both comfortable and reliable.
 Traditional prosthetics can slip or slide around at the most inconvenient of times.
 Patients who are eligible for dental implants can now rejoice — implants can provide far superior stability for a complete or partial denture.
 What’s more, because they stabilize the jaw bone and promote better oral health, implant-retained dentures can also help you maintain your youthful facial structure for longer.

 Mini Dental Implants